Mayim Bialik: Veganism

 Bialik is a vegan and a founding member of the Shamayim V'Aretz Institute, a Jewish organization that advocates the ethical treatment of animals.
+She stopped eating meat at age 19, and later became vegan after reading Jonathan Safran Foer's 2009 book, Eating Animals.

+In 2012, in response to recent safety recalls of salmon and beef products, Bialik appeared in a still-image ad for the animal-rights activist group People for the Ethical Treatment of Animals (PETA).
+The ad featured Bialik in a 1950s-style house dress and apron, holding a piece of meat over an open trash can.
+The ad's caption read, "The only way to be sure that meat doesn't poison your family is to throw it out.
+Protect your families (and animals!) now by choosing vegan."
+In a promotional interview, Bialik told PETA she felt guilty eating meat earlier in life and did not realize there was another option at the time.
+She also claimed she had not contracted any sinus infections or needed to take any antibiotics since cutting dairy products out of her diet.
+In April 2025, Bialik collaborated with PETA to promote vegan alternatives to traditional Passover foods made from or with animal products.

-In 2017, she announced that she and vegan chef Ali Cruddas had opened Bodhi Bowl, a vegan restaurant in Los Angeles.
+In 2017, Bialik announced that she and vegan chef Ali Cruddas had opened Bodhi Bowl, a vegan restaurant in Los Angeles.
 It closed permanently in 2020 due to the COVID-19 pandemic.

 The New York Times op-ed

 After the Harvey Weinstein sexual misconduct allegations surfaced, Bialik wrote a New York Times op-ed in 2017 in which she described the entertainment industry as one "that profits on the exploitation of women ... [and] the objectification of women".
 With regard to protecting herself from sexual harassment, Bialik wrote that she dressed modestly and did not act flirtatiously with men, adding, "In a perfect world, women should be free to act however they want.
 But our world isn't perfect.
 Nothing—absolutely nothing—excuses men for assaulting or abusing women.
 But we can't be naïve about the culture we live in."
 Bialik's article drew backlash from critics who said she was insinuating that modesty and a conservative wardrobe can guard one against sexual assault.
 Patricia Arquette tweeted, "I have to say I was dressed non-provocatively at 12 walking home from school when men masturbated at me.
 It's not the clothes."
 In response, Bialik said she regretted that the piece "became what it became" and participated in a Facebook Live event hosted by The New York Times to answer questions about it.